BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 X3 corresponds to phosphate and silicates

-The results on the venn diagrams indicate the percentage explained by each group, independently or combined.
+The results on the Venn diagrams indicate the percentage explained by each group, independently or combined.

 The residual variance unexplained reach 70%